orlp/golf-cpu/specification.md

 use `lw` and `sw` to load/store at this address, and both only store / load the lowest byte of the register. `lw` gives back -1 on EOF.

-Instructions do not live in regular memory - they're in a seperate instruction memory that's neither readable nor writable.
+Instructions do not live in regular memory - they're in a separate instruction memory that's neither readable nor writable.
 This memory starts at address `0`.
 Jump instructions take addresses into this memory.
 Execution may not go outside of the bounds of this memory - use the `halt` instruction to stop execution.